ZacharyKahn16/collaborative_teaching/scripts/README.md

 # Legend

+## make-master.bash

+Creates a master that will create all other components of our cluster including all Workers, and FileDatabases.

+## make-worker.bash

+Creates one worker instance on Compute Engine

 ## make-database.bash

 Creates one database instance on Compute Engine

-## make-master.bash
+## make-website.bash

-Creates a master that will create all other components of our cluster including all workers, and FDBs.
+Creates the front end website on Compute Engine

 ## viewFDBS.py